pkp/ojs-user-guide/en/editorial-workflow/production.md

 # <a name="publish"></a>Publishing the Submission

+Editors and production assistants can create galleys.
+These typically represent separate publication formats, such as PDF and HTML.

-Once the production-ready files have been transformed into a galley file ready for publication, Editors can move from the Workflow panel to the Publication panel by using the Schedule for Publication button.
+Once the production-ready files have been transformed into a galley file ready for publication, Editors can move from the Workflow panel to the Publication tab by using the Schedule for Publication button.
+The galley file will be uploaded in the Publication tab.